ml-py/nonviolent_sound_amplifying_WAV_PY/README.md

 <br> <br> <br> <br>
-## TODO: Toresign from list of all bumps since idea of using that list was abandoned.
+## TODO: To resign from list of all bumps since idea of using that list was abandoned.
 ## TODO: Reading file from disk in chunks so it can works on multi-hours recordings.